DDMAL/MEI2Volpiano/README.md

-The `-export` tag can be used on any valid input to the program.
+The `-export` tag can be used on any valid input to the program. `-mei` or `-txt` are required flags for the program to identify the file(s) you are attempting to input.